Data-and-Trust-Alliance/DPS/specification.md

 Creating and publicly sharing metadata is crucial for transparency and trust building in data assets used for AI.
 However, it can also expose organizations to security risks, including:

 1. Unauthorized access and data breaches
-    - Disclosing the metadata location (Unique URL of the current dataset) and making publicly accessible URLs visible may cause an organization to be targeted by unauthorized users attempting to access the dataset's contents.
+    - Publicly disclosing the metadata location (Unique URL of the current dataset) may cause an organization to be targeted by unauthorized users attempting to access the dataset.
     - By specifying the confidentiality classification, attackers could exploit the declaration to identify and target high-value datasets.
 2. Data integrity and manipulation
     - Unique metadata identifiers are predictable, and attackers could manipulate or create false metadata entries to corrupt data integrity.
     - Provenance information details a dataset's source metadata and data lineage.
 This information may provide attackers with information on data flows and dependencies, potentially allowing them to introduce malicious data into the pipeline.
 3. Privacy and confidentiality risks
-    - Organizations may expose sensitive contractual information and legal agreements by publicly listing where the consent for private data collection is stored.
-    - Indicating the use of Privacy Enhancing Technologies (PETs) might reveal which datasets contain sensitive personal information (PII/SPI), making them targets for privacy attacks.
+    -Indicating PI but no usage of PETS may reveal SPI in datasets.
 4. Compliance and legal risks
     - Disclosure of geographical data origins and storage locations through the “Data Origin Geography” and “Data Storage Geography” metadata can expose organizations to legal and compliance risks, especially if data sovereignty laws are violated.
     - Publicly sharing licensing information via the “License to Use” metadata can lead to misuse or unauthorized exploitation of datasets if not adequately protected.